Frequently Asked Questions

 If you do not have symptoms of COVID-19 and get a positive result, your test results should be confirmed with a molecular SARS-COV-2 test.
 Positive results from the Ellume COVID-19 Home Test are presumptive in asymptomatic patients, and have a higher risk of being false positives, particularly if you do not have a known SARS-CoV-2 exposure and/or live in an area known to have low numbers of SARS-CoV-2 infections.
 The CDC recommends that persons who receive a positive antigen test should isolate until they can be confirmed by a molecular test.

-How often does the Ellume COVID-19 Home Test produce an invalid result?
+What does an invalid result mean and how often does the Ellume COVID-19 Home Test produce an invalid result?

 When can I be with others again?